Arachni/arachni/README.md

     -v                          be verbose

     --debug                     show what is happening internally
-                                  (you should give it a shot sometime ;) )
+                                  (You should give it a shot sometime ;) )

     --only-positives            echo positive results *only*

     --http-req-limit            concurent HTTP requests limit
-                                  Be carefull not to kill your server.
+                                  (Be carefull not to kill your server.)
                                   (Default: 200)
                                   (NOTE: If your scan seems unresponsive try lowering the limit.)

-    --http-harvest-last         build up the HTTP request queue for the whole site and harvest the HTTP responses at the end.
+    --http-harvest-last         build up the HTTP request queue of the audit for the whole site and harvest the HTTP responses at the end of the crawl.
-                                 (default: responses will be harvested for each page) (NOTE: If you are scanning a high-end server and you are using a powerful machine with enough bandwidth *and* you feel dangerous you can use this flag with an increased '--http-req-limit'
+                                 (Default: responses will be harvested for each page) (NOTE: If you are scanning a high-end server and you are using a powerful machine with enough bandwidth *and* you feel dangerous you can use this flag with an increased '--http-req-limit'
                                    to get maximum performance out of your scan.)
+                                 (WARNING: When scanning large websites with hundreads of pages this could eat up all your memory pretty quickly.)

     --cookie-jar=<cookiejar>    netscape HTTP cookie file, use curl to create it